Winter & Spring Welcomes

 2. Military Connections Program

-Multicultural Student Services & Programs
+Multicultural Support Services

-The office of Multicultural Student Services & Programs (MSSP) is committed to the recruitment, retention and graduation of historically underrepresented & underserved populations by providing educational opportunities and outstanding programming for ethnically and culturally diverse students.
+The office of Multicultural Student Services & Programs (MSSP) is committed to the recruitment, retention and graduation of underrepresented & underserved populations by providing educational opportunities and outstanding programming for ethnically and culturally diverse students.
 MSSP strives to enrich the undergraduate experience and foster a supportive environment for students of color to live, learn and grow as active members of the Western Oregon University community and as individuals.

 Our services include: